-Intense Pulsed Light (IPL)
+Laser Hair Removal vs Intense Pulsed Light (IPL)

 A greater number of sessions with IPL are usually required, compare that to the Epilium & Skin laser hair removal program which requires far less.
 Hair re-growth occurs after 2 or 3 years.
 It is therefore not a truly permanent hair removal solution.
 The IPL lamp thins the hair without destroying the bulb.
-A person who is treated by this pulsed light method is unlikely to achieve optimal results and therefore will have to consider alternative solutions such as waxing or regular top-up IPL sessions over the time.
+A person who is treated by this pulsed light method is unlikely to achieve optimal results and will therefore have to consider alternative solutions such as waxing or regular top-up IPL sessions over the time.